-As this "surrounding" approach yielded reduced pasture areas, particularly for the Cerrado and Caatinga biomes and for the period after 2016, we decided to use for the operational production of the Collection 7 pasture maps the more conventional approach (i.e. "7B"), until a more thorough evaluation is conducted regarding the potential impacts, in terms of both comission and omission errors, an increased set of covariates from neighboring pixel can cause.
+Given that the "surrounding" approach led to reduced pasture areas, particularly within the Cerrado and Caatinga biomes after 2016, we opted for the more conventional "7B" approach for the operational production of Collection 7 pasture maps.
+Until a more comprehensive evaluation can be conducted to determine the potential impacts, regarding both commission and omission errors that might arise due to the increased set of covariates from neighboring pixels, we decided not to use the approach "7A".

-2 The codes used to produce Collection "7A" (evaluation version) are available at MapBiomas Github repository.
+3 The codes used to produce Collection "7A" (evaluation version) are available at MapBiomas Github repository.

-For Collection 8, the entire set of training samples (~31 thousand samples) used to do the pasture mapping was reviewed from 1985 to 2022 and another set of 19 thousand completely new samples were inspected for the same period (Figure 8).
-Increasing the amount of training samples used could lead the classifier to give better results based on the increasing variability of examples of pasture and non-pasture samples.
-Also, for specific cases, intervention training samples were added focusing on solving local mistakes or confusions of the classifier.
+For Collection 8, the entire set of training samples (~31 thousand samples) used to do the pasture mapping was reviewed from 1985 to 2022 and another set of 19 thousand new samples was inspected for the same period (Figure 8).
+The assumption here was that Increasing the amount of training samples improves the classifier performance, by increasing the representativeness of pasture and non-pasture variability.
+Also, for specific cases, intervention training samples were added focusing on solving local mistakes or confusion of the classifier.